Debugger Graphical User Interface

 To display the Breakpoints pane, select the Break Points tab on the debugger window.

 The Breakpoints pane allows you to specify block methods or conditions at which to stop a simulation.
-See Set Breakpoints for more information.
+See Set Breakpoints in Simulink Debugger for more information.

 To display the Simulation Loop pane, select the Simulation Loop tab on the debugger window.